 5. Lucky Orange

-The Lucky Orange WordPress plugin, like the Crazy Egg and Hotjar plugins, is free and enables you to include the Lucky Orange tracking code on your WordPress website.
+The Lucky Orange WordPress plugin, like the Crazy Egg and Hotjar plugins, is free and lets you include the Lucky Orange tracking code on your WordPress website.
 That implies that you must first register on www.luckyorange.com.

 Create heatmaps, enhance user engagement, visitor recordings, attention heatmap, polls, surveys, live chat, and a tonne of other fantastic features come included with it.

-You can try out the service for free, thanks to the developers, but you can easily subscribe to a more expensive plan.
+Thanks to the developers, you can try out the service for free, but you can easily subscribe to a more expensive plan.
 Premium plans range in price from $10 to $100 per month.

 Some of the key features of Lucky Orange include:

-Feedback Surveys: Lucky Orange provides feedback surveys that allow website owners to gather feedback from their users about their website and their experience.
+Feedback Surveys: Lucky Orange provides feedback surveys, allowing website owners to gather user feedback about their website and experience.

 6. Clicky by Yoast

-The developers of the well-known Yoast SEO plugin produced the free WordPress plugin known as Clicky by Yoast.
+The developers of the well-known Yoast SEO plugin produced the free WordPress plugin called Clicky by Yoast.
 This plugin links your WordPress website to the web analytics tool Clicky.

-Goal tracking (with some restrictions for certain user activity) and an advanced bounce rate calculation are two distinctive features of the Clicky plugin.
+Goal tracking (with some restrictions for specific user activity) and an advanced bounce rate calculation are two distinctive features of the Clicky plugin.

 Some of the features of Clicky by Yoast include: